 - Service account password: The password for the service account mentioned above.

-- Target OU: This is the distinguished name of the OU which we copied during the Domain Controller preparation –
+- Target OU Distinguished Name: This is the distinguished name of the OU which we copied during the Domain Controller preparation –

-- Logout local user: If enabled, you will no longer login with the Frame local user credentials, but will be asked to login as a domain user instead.
+- Require login with domain user account: If enabled, you will no longer login with the Frame local user credentials, but will be asked to login as a domain user instead.

 - Once you have correctly entered all of the required information, click “Save” in the upper right corner of the page.
 A notification will appear displaying the pending request to enable Domain Join.

-- The pending request notification will disappear once the process is complete and your Domain Join tab will now display the option to change the service account password as shown below.
+- The pending request notification will disappear once the process is complete and your Domain Join tab will now display the option to change the service account password.

 - Lastly, go back to your “Systems” page and publish your Sandbox.
 Once the publish is complete, you will be able to access your Domain Joined instances.

 To ensure your production instances are joined to your domain correctly, it is recommended to adjust your first publish to a max of 1 (under your capacity settings) and verify changes before publishing to a larger pool.